 As mentioned above, indications that the sustained low-inflation environment is coming to an end are causing concern among investors, who are starting to reassess price levels across all asset classes.
 While we are watching economic developments carefully, as ever, we position the portfolio based on our assessment of value in the current economic environment.
 We always prefer to observe the facts, rather than predict future price movements.

 At present, we believe that the economic fundamentals – including company earnings – remain strong.
 Indeed, earnings have been rising faster than prices in some quarters, leading to improved valuations.
 In several regions, recent price falls have coinciding with improved earnings, to make equities look more attractive than they did, not less.
 April’s bond market sell-off reinforces our view that bonds have been over-valued and UK and core European sovereign bond markets remain vulnerable to confidence improving again in the UK or the eurozone.

 The views expressed in this document should not be taken as a recommendation, advice or forecast.

 Distribution of this document in or from Switzerland is not permissible with the exception of the distribution to Qualified Investors according to the Swiss Collective Investment Schemes Act, the Swiss Collective Investment Schemes Ordinance and the respective Circular issued by the Swiss supervisory authority ("Qualified Investors").
 Supplied for the use by the initial recipient (provided it is a Qualified Investor) only, not for onward distribution to any other person or entity.
 This financial promotion is issued by M&G Securities Limited.
-Registered Office: Laurence Pountney Hill, London EC4R 0HH, authorised and regulated by the Financial Conduct Authority in the UK.
+Registered Office: 10 Fenchurch Avenue, London, EC3M 5AG, authorised and regulated by the Financial Conduct Authority in the UK.